 Today Susan resides with her husband and two children in Ancaster, Ontario, a historic community located on the Niagara Escarpment, with access to rich farm lands, large tracts of forest, and pockets of small town living.
 Susan draws inspiration from the area and the diversity of the changing seasons.

 Many of Outlaw's paintings are a response to a scene that has moved her in an emotional or spiritual way: "My work maintains a contemplative focus on nature and its restorative, rejuvenating power.
 Urban dynamics, oppressive commutes, and the hectic pace of life threaten our spiritual and emotional health and have moved me to paint landscapes that offer people an escape, a moment of reflection, and a return to peace and groundedness".

 Susan supplements her keen interest in landscape painting with still lifes, and architectural, or portrait commissions.
 She has also been asked to paint several classics by some of her favourite masters.

 Outlaw's work can be found in various private and corporate collections throughout Canada and the United States.
 She has also sold her paintings to locations in the UK including the prestigious 47 Park Place Hotel in London England.

 Susan began instructing adult art classes at the Dundas Valley School of Art in the fall of 2016 and continues to offer classes each season.
-Outlaw is a long-term member of the Hamilton Women's Art Association and is represented by King St. Gallery, Niagara-on-the-Lake.
+Outlaw is represented by King St. Gallery, Niagara-on-the-Lake.